CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

     python agent_with_functions.py
     ```

-## Task 6: Test the client application
+## Task 7: Test the client application

+In this task, you'll validate the capabilities of the client application by performing policy searches, analyzing datasets, generating charts and visualizations, and testing the agent's ability to combine file search and code interpreter tools to deliver intelligent responses.

 When the agent starts, try these prompts to test different capabilities: